 - Whisk together the rest of the butter, Greek yogurt, Old Bay seasoning, lemon zest, lemon juice, and chopped chives.

-- Flake cooled salmon, removing skin, and stir gently into the butter mixture.
+- Flake cooled salmon, removing skin, and stir gently into the butter mixture, along with the sautéed shallots.

 - Spread into a ramekin or another serving dish.